RocketChat/docs-old/bots/running-a-rasa-bot/README.md

   server_url: "http://localhost:3000"
 ```

-* Train the bot's Machine Learning Model by using the following command.After the training a machine learning model will
+* Train the bot's Machine Learning Model by using the following command.
+After the training a machine learning model will
  be created inside the `bot_rasa/models` folder.

 ```sh
 docker run -it -v $(pwd)/bot_rasa:/app rasa/rasa train
 ```

-* Use the following command to start the Rasa bot.
+* Use the following command to start the Rasa bot(Server).

 ```sh
 docker-compose up -d bot_rasa